Oct 29, 2024 6:40:24 PM

 Microfluidizer® processors are scalable from the lab size to full production models, all of which conform to cGMP requirements and are FDA approved processes.

-Lipid nanoparticles production with an average size of approximately 100 nm is critical for transport through the body and also for sterile filtration.
+Lipid nanoparticle production with an average size of approximately 100 nm is critical for transport through the body and also for sterile filtration.

 Step 1: The phospholipid, carrier oil and any hydrophobic actives are dissolved in a solvent.
 This solvent is then removed via evaporation - either by a rotor-stator at the lab-scale or by spray-drying on the production scale.